A New Perspective

 The large number of stone circles found in the English Lake District of Northern Britain are among the oldest known, Aubrey Burl suggesting that the construction of Castle Rigg, its most visited ring as being ‘around 3200 BC’ [Burl 1995].
 Many of these circles are in fact non-circular and most of the survivors are very large – over 100 feet in diameter.
 Their design geometry includes many of the ‘flattened circle’ geometries first discovered by Alexander Thom, [Thom, 1967], and which he named Type A and Type B flattened circles.

 The Type A’s perimeter shape is based on hexagonal geometry, whereas the Type B is based on the division of a diameter line by three, which can be understood as based on a vesica piscis construction.
-The two types of flattened circle are fundamentally different, and rarely, a slight change was made to the standard design.
+These two types of flattened circle are fundamentally different.
+However, examples have been found where a definite geometrical change has made to the standard design.
 One example of this is the Type D flattened circle, whose geometry will be explained later.

-Only if one strays outside of the Lake District into the Scottish borders can one find the other familiar geometries.
-Borrowston Rigg, near Lauder, is the largest Type II ‘egg’ with a perimeter of just under 450 feet.
-The stones are small, but the geometry aligns very accurately to the egg design also originally discovered by Thom following his customary theodolite surveys.
-Another design of ring is Allan Water, near Hawick, which, despite its remaining upright stones now being used as scratching posts by cattle, similarly adheres well to the Type I ‘egg’ geometry, the internal back-to back pseudo – Pythagorean triangles dimensioned forming sides of lengths 11-13-17 in units of half megalithic yards.
+If one strays outside of the Lake District into the Scottish borders one can find the other familiar geometries identified originally by professor Thom.
+One such site is Allan Water, near Hawick, which, despite its remaining upright stones now being used as scratching posts by cattle, similarly adheres well to Thom’s Type I ‘egg’ geometry, where the two internal back-to back pseudo – Pythagorean triangles dimensioned formed sides of lengths 11-13-17 in units of half megalithic yards.
 The perimeter of this stone ring is 151.3 feet.

 I first began to take an interest in this collection of stone rings in 1992.
-Family connections in Scotland took me through the Lake District at least twice annually, and for some years I was living near Carnac in southern Brittany.
+Family connections in Scotland took me through the Lake District at least twice annually, and for some years I was living near Carnac in southern Brittany, also the home of spectacular Type I and Type II egg designs, one of each mark the ends of the famed Le Menec alignments.
 In addition I had an old friend who lived near Ulverston.
 Each visit up to the family home would include a stop at one or several of the Lake District sites, often with a theodolite, ropes, tapes and pegs.
-I was particularly drawn to Grey Croft ring, also known as Grey Croft, one of the few Type D flattened rings.
+I was particularly drawn to Grey Croft ring, also known as Seascale, one of the few Type D flattened rings.
 In this design, the inner forming triangle cuts the line OC a third of the distance along the line (at point E) rather than a half, as per the ‘classic’ Type A design (see Thom’s original survey plan, below).

 Figure One.
 Seascale stone ring (also known as Grey Croft), a Type D flattened circle.